shengjiex98/microbit-docs/README.md

 ## Program microbit with Nordic SDK

 This section is where the majority of exercises will be.
 Please follow [this link](https://github.com/shengjiex98/microbit-lab) to set up the lab repository.
-It comes with 6 programming exercises, and you can find correspoinding slides in [here](/lab-slides).
 Enjoy!